 In High School, Jamye was an active member of the Dyersburg FFA chapter,where he served as chapter Vice-President and West Tennessee Regional President.
 He also was honored with his Eagle Rank in the Boy Scouts of America and is a life time member of the FFA Alumni.

-This is Jamye’s first year serving as a intern with the National FFA Organization and his fifth year to attend convention.
+This is Jamye’s second year serving as a intern with the National FFA Organization and his sixth year to attend convention.
 He is excited to see and experience the convention in a new way.

-In high school Amie was an active member of the Oakwood FFA Chapter.
-She served as the chapter president and Section 18 President.
-She had the opportunity to serve as the 2009-2010 Illinois Association FFA State President where she traveled the state of Illinois, to Indianapolis, Washington, D.C., Pasadena, San Francisco, and four cities in China.
-Throughout her travels she communicated the positive message of Illinois Association FFA and Agriculture Education.
+Courtney was an active member of the Carlyle FFA Chapter.
+She served as the Section 21 President, and also had the opportunity to serve at the Illinois Association FFA State Reporter where she traveled the state of Illinois, Washington D.C., and Argentina.
+During her year of service, she communicated the positive message of the Illinois FFA and the importance of agriculture education.